Last updated on August 20th, 2022 at 12:07 am

 BPA in Packaging: Back when I began this site, there was BPA in practically everything and before any real big buzz started.
-My first phone calls to Enfamil in November of 2007 went something along the lines of “There is BPA in the can lining and its approved by the FDA so don’t worry your pretty little head over it.”
-As time went on an the news and research piled up, companies started to investigate BPA free packaging to cover their butts.
+My first phone calls to Enfamil in November of 2007 went something along the lines of “There is BPA in the can lining and its approved by the FDA so don’t worry, your pretty little head over it.”
+As time went on, the news and research piled up, and companies started to investigate BPA-free packaging to cover their butts.
 I’m happy to report that the majority of powdered baby formula is now packaged in BPA Free packaging.

 Fluoride: Whether you are pro-or anti- fluoride, there are some who may not know that it is present in infant formula.
-So now there is fluoride in your water, in your infant formula and you’ve possibly got the kid on fluoride drops and you’re kid could be at risk of fluorosis?
+So now there is fluoride in your water, in your infant formula and you’ve possibly got the kid on fluoride drops and your kid could be at risk of fluorosis?
 The Journal of American Dental Association recommends breastmilk of course, but for those using formula, they recommend using ready-made (we disagree due to the BPA content of some of the packaging).
 Their secondary recommendation for powdered formula is to use fluoride free or low fluoride water (purified, demineralized, deionized or distilled, as well as reverse-osmosis filtered water).
 The JADA published some test results last October of fluoride levels in popular infant formulas.
-I picked out the numbers for you so you may cross reference on our spreadsheet yourself.
-But you can download the report here as well to see the full report: Assessing a Potential Risk Factor for Enamel Fluorosis: A Preliminary Evaluation of Fluoride Content in Infant Formulas (PDF).
-Optimal fluoride level in drinking water is 0.7 to 1.2 parts per million.
-(I should mention that I learned a lot about fluoride and about the JADA report from SAFBaby.com.
-They have a great deal of thoughtful and thorough information so please check them out.)
+I picked out the numbers for you so you may cross-reference on our spreadsheet yourself.
+But you can download the report here as well to see the full report: Assessing a Potential Risk Factor for Enamel Fluorosis: A Preliminary Evaluation of Fluoride Content in Infant Formulas.
+The optimal fluoride level in drinking water is 0.7 to 1.2 parts per million.

 Perchlorate: Also known as rocket fuel.
 Stories broke on the news last April that trace amounts of rocket fuel was detected in infant formulas.
 The CDC tested formula for perchlorate because of concerns that it can damage thyroid function.
-The did 3 tests on a sampling of baby formula brands including Enfamil, Similac, Publix and Kroger brands.
-To sum it up, formulas with lactose tested highest (Similac topping the results with the highest detected).
+The did 3 tests on a sampling of baby formula brands, including Enfamil, Similac, Publix and Kroger brands.
+To sum up, formulas with lactose tested highest (Similac topped the results with the highest detected).
 You can see the full range of results in the CDC’s document: CDC: Table of Perchlorate Levels in Powdered Infant Formula (PDF).
 Let it not be said that perchlorate is found in just about everything, including breastmilk.
-So unfortunately there is no way to avoid it all together.
+So, unfortunately, there is no way to avoid it altogether.
 Natures One offers this information regarding perchlorate in their formula.